 - look at photos of the property

-- check property location on a map
+- check property locations on a map (including local amenities)

 - use the messageboard to find housemates

-New features being added in the New Year include
+New features being added in the New Year include:

 - information on the level of furnishing